 Causes of tooth decay

 Everybody has the bacteria that cause tooth decay living in their mouth.
 When you eat, the bacteria eat too.
 They feed on sugars in the food and drinks you consume, and they produce acid, which damages the tooth surface (the enamel).
-This damage over time can lead to a cavity or ‘hole’ in the tooth.
+Over time, this damage can lead to a cavity or ‘hole’ in the tooth.

 Benefits of dental sealants

-Sealants fill up the small grooves, keeping food and bacteria out and stopping decay happening in the fissures.
+Sealants are used to fill up the small grooves or fissures in your back teeth, keeping food and bacteria out and preventing decay.

-There are several benefits to using sealants, including that they:
+There are several benefits to using sealants.
+They:

 - are white or clear